The Power of Shallow-depth Toffoli and Qudit Quantum Circuits: Introduction

 Next, we provide some limitations on our techniques by showing a classical upper bound on the modular relation problems that we consider.

-\begin{result} (Informal; see \Cref{relationUP}) For every primes $p,q$, the modular relation problem on strings $(x,y)$ such that $|x| \pmod{p} = 0$ iff $|y| \pmod{q} = 0$ can be solved by $\NC^0[q]$ circuits.~\footnote{These circuits are composed of bounded fan-in gates, as in $\NC^0$, but additionally contain a single unbounded fan-in $\MOD_p$ gate.} \end{result}
+\begin{result} (Informal; see \Cref{relationUP}) For every primes $p,q$, the modular relation problem on strings $(x,y)$ such that $|x| \pmod{p} = 0$ iff $|y| \pmod{q} = 0$ can be solved by $\NC^0[q]$ circuits.~\footnote{These circuits are composed of bounded fan-in gates, as in $\NC^0$, but additionally contain a single unbounded fan-in $\MOD_q$ gate.} \end{result}

-We notice that this result was unknown even for $p = 2$ and it characterizes $\AC^0[p]$ as the largest constant-depth classical circuit class for which a quantum-classical separation can be identified using our proposed relation problems.
-To achieve separations against classes like $\TC^0$ (or larger classes), one needs to consider a different class of problems such as \cite{Grier20}.
-However, it is conjectured that this particular set of modular relation problems is sufficient to achieve unconditional separations between the aforementioned $\AC^0[p]$ classical circuit classes and less powerful quantum circuit classes, such as $\fQNC^0$.
+We notice that this result was unknown even for $p = 2$, and it characterizes $\AC^0[p]$ as the largest constant-depth classical circuit class for which a quantum-classical separation can be identified in the plain model using our proposed relation problems.
+Indeed, it is conjectured that this particular set of modular relation problems might be sufficient to achieve unconditional separations between the aforementioned $\AC^0[p]$ classical circuit classes and less powerful quantum circuit classes, such as $\fQNC^0$.
+In parallel, separations against classes like $\TC^0$ (or larger classes) have been achieved with different classes of problems but require the interactive setting \cite{Grier20}.

-We then switch gears and consider the class of constant-depth quantum circuits with an infinite gateset and multi-qudit fanout.\footnote{For any prime $p$, multi-qudit fanout for $p$-dimensional qudits is equivalent to $\MOD_p$ gates.} In this setting, we show that for any prime $p$, we have the collapse of the constant-depth quantum hierarchy for quantum circuits with $p$-dimensional qudits, extending the qubit case~\cite{tani16}.
+We then switch gears and consider the class of constant-depth quantum circuits with an infinite size gate set and quantum qudit fanout.\footnote{For any prime $p$, qudit fanout for $p$-dimensional qudits is equivalent to $\mathsf{qMOD}_p$ gates, the quantum versions of the classical $\MOD_p$ gates.} In this setting, we show that for any prime $p$, we have the collapse of the constant-depth quantum hierarchy for quantum circuits with $p$-dimensional qudits, extending the qubit case~\cite{tani16}.

-\begin{result} (Informal; see \Cref{fullcollapse}) For all prime $p$, there exists an infinite gate set on qudits of dimension $p$ such that constant depth quantum circuits built with this gate set and unbounded fan-in $\MOD_p$ gates implement quantum threshold gates in constant depth, i.e., $\iQNC_p^0[p]=\iQTC_p^0$.\footnote{As we describe later, in our notation, the prefix $i-$ denotes that the gate set is infinite, and the subscript $p$ denotes that the qudits have dimension $p$.
-Additionally, $[p]$ means access to a quantum and $[p]_c$ to a classical unbounded fan-in modular $p$ gate.} \end{result}
+\begin{result} (Informal; see \Cref{fullcollapse}) For all prime $p$, there exist a constant depth quantum circuits over qudits of dimension $p$ with auxiliary unbounded quantum fanout gates that implement quantum threshold gates, i.e., $\iQNC^0[p]=\iQTC^0$.\footnote{As we describe later, in our notation, the subscript $[p]$ means access to a quantum and $[p]_c$ to a classical unbounded fan-in modular $p$ gate.} \end{result}

 This result establishes computational equivalence across shallow-depth quantum circuits when implemented on systems over prime-dimensional Hilbert spaces.
 Specifically, our quantum circuits are constructed using Fourier transforms over Abelian groups and this approach allows the creation of circuits for functions over finite fields of the form $\mathbb{F}_p^n \rightarrow \mathbb{F}_p$.
 These circuits allow the execution of multi-qubit controlled logical operations.